 Doses should be taken approximately 24 hours apart at the same timepoint each day.
-On PK and ctDNA sampling days, the doses should be delayed until instructed to take by site personnel.
+On ctDNA sampling days, the doses should be delayed until instructed to take by site personnel.
 Doses should not be missed.
 If a patient misses taking a scheduled dose, within a window of 12 hours, it is acceptable to take the dose.
 If it is more than 12 hours after the dose time, the missed dose should not be taken, and patients should be instructed to take the next dose at the next scheduled time.
 If a patient vomits after taking their AZD9291, they should not make up for this dose, but should take the next scheduled dose.

-Any change from dosing schedule, dose interruptions, dose reductions should be recorded in the eCRF.
+Prior to the final DCO, any change from dosing schedule, dose interruptions, dose reductions should be recorded in the eCRF.
+Post the final DCO, drug accountability information will be stored in medical records at site.